Magnificent Closeburn Station

 • a tennis court

-• a horse riding arena
+• a horse-riding arena

-The vendors of 6 Bracken Track designed and created their unique property in collaboration with highly respected Queenstown Architect Michael Wyatt.
-Completed in 2006, the home captures all day sun.
-The interior is vibrant with bold colours, art and sculpture - contrasting magnificently with the uninterrupted panoramic lake and mountain views displayed from every window.
-After almost 20 years of ownership, our retired vendors have decided to downsize and relocate to be closer to family.
+Completed in 2006, the home captures sun all day.
+The interior is vibrant with bold colours, art and sculpture – capturing panoramic lake and mountain views from every window.
+After almost 20 years of ownership and now retired, our husband-and-wife vendors have decided to downsize and relocate to be closer to family.

 Fast internet is provided via popular local provider Lightspeed.
 Mobile phones work normally in and around the home.

-Carefully chosen mature planting cover much of the 3,547m2 site, showing colour and form all year.
+Carefully chosen mature planting covers much of the 3,547m2 site, showing colour and form all year.
 Native tuis and bellbirds thrive amongst the well-established NZ natives and other plants suited to an alpine climate.
 Three paved courtyards around the house are planted with decorative trees, heritage roses, herbs and lavender.
 The main courtyard has a delightful fountain-fed water feature.
 Each courtyard has a different orientation for views and wind protection.

 Karen Castiglione